-Overarching Need Sped student have not shown adequate growth, resulting in Belair K-8 being identified as a

-TSI school.
+Overarching Need There is inconsistency or lack of standardization in operational processes across departments or functions

 How severe is the need?
 High

-Is the need trending better or Worse
+Is the need trending better or Unknown

 worse over time?

-Can Root Causes be Identified?
-Yes
+Can Root Causes be Yes

+Identified?

 Priority Order 3